woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

-# Use scripts to start network and connect db-sync
+# Use scripts to start private testnet and connect db-sync to it

-**Now, we get to the fun part!**  We are ready to create & start a private Cardano network, which will run three block producer nodes.
-Then, we set up a database for cardano-db-sync and connect the db-sync process to one of the cardano nodes, so that it can synchronize to the activity occurring on the network and write data to its database.
+**Now, we get to the fun part!**  We are ready to create & start a private Cardano testnet.
+This testnet will run three block producer nodes.
+Then, we set up a database for cardano-db-sync and connect the db-sync process to one of the cardano nodes, so that it can synchronize to the activity occurring on the testnet and write data to its database.

-**Tip**: The instructions below require opening several terminal windows/tabs.
-You might prefer creating a `tmux` session and create window panes in your session to make it easier to see everything in the same terminal window.
+**Tip**: The instructions below require opening several terminal- windows or tabs.
+You might prefer creating a `tmux` session and create several window panes in your session to make it easier to see everything in the same terminal window.

 #### Assumptions
 - This guide assumes you are running a recent version of linux.